dotnet/fsharp/docs/release-notes/About.md

 * If possible, include a link to a language suggestion from  `dotnet/fsharp` use `[Language suggestion #721](https://github.com/fsharp/fslang-suggestions/issues/721)` before the link to the pull request.
 * Choose the right section for your type of change. (`## Added`, `## Changed`, `## Deprecated`, `## Removed`, `## Fixed` or `## Security`).
 * Ensure you description makes it clear what the change is about.
 The reader should be informed on a high level without needing to click through the pull request link and find out in the code what actually changed.

+## The release process

+### General

+How does it work?
+Different stages/phases?

+#### FSharp.Compiler.Service

+Perhaps add some specific info if available?